divyanshu2222/Blood-Bank-Management-System/README.md

 # Blood-Bank-Management-System
-It manages the data for the Blood Group Availability.
+1-It manages the data for the Blood Group Availability.

-It manages the data of donors and receivers.
+2-It manages the data of donors and receivers.

-It contains Update, Delete, Search, View and Check functions.
+3-It contains Update, Delete, Search, View and Check functions.

-All the details are saved or updated in the SQLite Database.
+4-All the details are saved or updated in the SQLite Database.